 Andrew’s research interests also cover aspects of legal education.
-His chapter entitled ‘Capitalising on Clinical Legal Education: Insights from Bourdieu’ was published in a volume edited by Hugh McFaul and Omar Madhloom published by Routledge in 2021.
+His chapter entitled ‘Capitalising on Clinical Legal Education: Insights from Bourdieu’ features in a volume edited by Hugh McFaul and Omar Madhloom published by Routledge in 2021.
 Andrew leads the law school's Solicitors Qualifying Examination (SQE) curriculum development work and he has recently blogged on why the SQE can't guarantee competent solicitors and law schools' responses to the SQE.
 As Deputy Director (Law) of SCiLAB, Andrew plays a central role in the Faculty's vibrant and growing research centre.

 Andrew has over eight years’ experience of supervising PhD students, including supervising students to completion, examining, and chairing vivas.
 He is happy to be approached about PhD supervision in any of his areas of interest.

 Prior to working at The Open University, Andrew led a range of undergraduate modules including Family Law, Child Law and Constitutional & Administrative Law.
 He is currently involved in the production of the following modules: • W230 Family Law • W321 SQE: Legal System, Public Law and Criminal Litigation • W322 SQE: Property and Private Client Law.

 Family Law by Frances Burton (2016)